Division of Environmental Analysis (DEA) LINKS

 TITLE 23 USC 327: NEPA ASSIGNMENT

 Previous to passage of MAP-21, Caltrans was the only state in the nation to participate in the “Surface Transportation Project Delivery Pilot Program” (Pilot Program), pursuant to Section 6005 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users act (SAFETEA-LU) beginning July 1, 2007 and ending September 30, 2012.

-During the five-year tenure of the Pilot Program, Caltrans simplified and expedited the environmental process for transportation projects while ensuring the same level of protection for environmental resources and completing NEPA approvals.
+During the five-year tenure of the Pilot Program, Caltrans simplified and expedited the environmental process for transportation projects while ensuring the same level of protection for environmental resources.
 The requirements of the program were rigorous: